-Even as a child, I’d been a nerd and a reader, uncoordinated, nearsighted, non-flexible, and generally picked last for teams during gym class.
+Even as a child, I’d been a nerd and a reader, uncoordinated, nearsighted, and generally picked last for teams during gym.

 Although I did enjoy swimming, riding my bike, and galloping around my back yard pretending to be a horse, being physically active was not part of my identity.

 A few months after the photo above was taken, I read a book called Younger Next Year, which presents two simple principles to fight and even reverse aging (which was starting to be a concern for me at age 52):

 - “Don’t eat crap.”

 - Work out for an hour a day, including strength training twice a week, for the rest of your life.

 That sounds right, I thought.
 But it seemed hard to imagine.

 This is me in December 2013.
 I had just joined 24 Hour Fitness, recommended by my good friend Jen.
 My plan was to lose 20 pounds, getting back to the borderline between normal and overweight (where I’d hung out basically all my life).
 I would achieve this by going to a water aerobics class at my new club several times a week, accompanied by a “don’t eat crap” eating plan that focused on whole foods and cut out refined carbs, including (gulp) pasta and bread.